akka/akka/akka-docs/src/main/paradox/java/serialization.md

 `toSerializationFormatWithAddress` also adds the unique id of the actor, which will change when the actor is stopped and then created again with the same name.
 Sending messages to a reference pointing the old actor will not be delivered to the new actor.
-If you do not want this behavior, e.g. in case of long term storage of the reference, you can use `toStringWithAddress`, which does not include the unique id.
+If you don't want this behavior, e.g. in case of long term storage of the reference, you can use `toStringWithAddress`, which doesn't include the unique id.

 @@@